 At Valencia, there were many uphill battles.
 And in the beginning, even choosing a name for the college was tough.

 “Orlando Junior College had been established for many years and was still in business.
 The idea of another O.J.C. could not be tolerated, but an Orange-Osceola Junior College (OOJC) would have been fatal,” wrote Orville Davis, former superintendent of Orange County Schools, in his book, “Orange County’s Good Fortune: Fifty+ Years of Junior College.”

 “The idea of naming it for a type of orange was tested.
 Parson Brown, Hamlin or Pineapple did not seem quite appropriate, but Valencia quickly fell into place,” Davis wrote.
 “I scanned rosters of colleges in the United States and found none by that name.
 We were all pleased with this selection for the motif and the spirit that could be developed around the name ‘Valencia.’ ”

-Meanwhile the school board interviewed candidates to be president of Valencia Junior College — but no one impressed them like Dr. Albert Craig, then executive vice president of St. Petersburg Junior College, which had in 1965 merged with predominantly African-American Gibbs Junior College.
+Meanwhile the school board interviewed candidates to be president of Valencia Junior College — but none impressed them like Dr. Albert Craig, then executive vice president of St. Petersburg Junior College, which had in 1965 merged with predominantly African-American Gibbs Junior College.
 Before the interview, Craig had already assembled a “dream team” of administrators from St. Petersburg Junior College — people who could hit the ground running and help him build a community college from scratch in six months.

 The small team of administrators — who still had families and houses in St. Petersburg — rented a bachelor apartment on Colonial Drive and spent many evenings planning the college around the small kitchen table.
 Among them was Jim Gollattscheck, who came on board as vice president of academic affairs and in 1970 became Valencia’s second president.